 “Don’t worry about it,” he grinned again.
 “You’ll get it.”

-Like genes trying to replicate themselves in the next generation, memories that mean to record themselves for safekeeping wait for the right moment to resurface, perhaps to be reborn into the world, to live undisturbed, and to encode their lessons into a new host to move them forward.
+Like genes striving to replicate themselves in the next generation, memories that mean to record themselves for safekeeping wait for the right moment to resurface, perhaps to be reborn into the world, living undisturbed, encoding their lessons into a new host to propel them forward.

 JOSH's own dragon was slain on a spring morning just after the last weekend faded to black.
 The prolonged suffering was finally defeated by a bullet from his own hand.
-After that, apologies, funds for bills, love letters to his sister, a collection of songs left behind.
+Afterward, apologies, funds for bills, love letters to his sister, a collection of songs left behind.

 That morning, my phone rang off the hook.
 The text burned a hole in my pocket, sending chills down my spine until I finally stepped away from the meeting to face the terrible news I felt was imminent.
 “Josh is dead,” it rang out as soon as I answered my return call.
 “The funeral is next week.
 Come home.”

-Days later, I embraced the long-continued locker-side declaration to incorporate the site of preschool rebellion and the last notes of a lifetime of performance.
+A few days later, I embraced the site of preschool rebellion, long continuing to incorporate the last notes of a lifetime of performances into the locker-side declaration.
 The preacher spoke, and the band played.
-Anecdotes about music and brave honesty, and long estranged friends reunited.
+Anecdotes about music and brave honesty, reuniting with long estranged friends.

-In the years that followed, I played it against the skylines of New York and Paris, bringing it on a journey across the continent to claim them.
-It mediated new relationships with familiar tunes that lowered defenses, helping to resolve romantic tensions with soothing notes that made my girlfriend forget why she was mad.
-At weekend parties, it bridged the gap from meaningless outbursts to intimate conversations, providing a convenient excuse for friends to extend the night.
+In the years that followed, I played it against the skylines of New York and Paris, bringing it along on a journey across the entire continent to claim them.
+It mediated new relationships with familiar tunes that lowered defenses, helping to resolve romantic tensions with soothing notes that made girlfriends forget why they were mad.
+At weekend parties, it bridged the gap from meaningless outpouring to intimate conversation, providing a convenient excuse for friends to extend the night.
 And it lay dormant, inevitably ignored for the routines of life that demanded attention, further separating it from the carefree adolescence of time.

-As my final memory converges with the present, the memory trail comes to an end.
+As my final memory converges with the present, the trail of memory comes to an end.
 I stand back, take it with me, and the lessons settle in.

 last night I stumbled home.
 I was beaten and battered by a day filled with relentless minutes.
 A head filled with too many thoughts left little room for memories, eagerly doing nothing but resting.
 I unlocked the door, emptied my pockets, and headed for bed.